-The parameters in Table 6 were fit to the five data sources individually to determine similarities and differences in the estimates of parameters and derived quantities that each data source implied.
+The parameters in Table 5 were fit to the five data sources individually to determine similarities and differences in the estimates of parameters and derived quantities that each data source implied.
 This was done for different parameterizations of movement to understand how changes to the structure affected the fit to the different data sets.
 Those results (not shown here) identified that fitting to the modelled survey distribution of biomass in each Biological Region was important because fitting to no other single data source resulted in a close prediction of the distribution.
 Stock distribution is an important component of many management procedures to be tested, thus must be represented accurately by the conditioned OM.
 Secondly, fitting to index data resulted in predicted spawning biomass trajectories that were generally in the envelope of predicted spawning biomass from the stock assessment models.
 Index data are an important data source as they reflect trends in abundance by Biological Region.
-Fitting to proportion-at-age did not greatly improve the overall general trends in recent estimates of proportion-at-age in each region but did result in low predicted spawning biomass.
-Therefore, the final model was fit to the modelled survey proportion of biomass in each Biological Region and the modelled survey indices of abundance (NPUE) as used in the stock assessment, with each given equal weight in the joint likelihood.
+Fitting to proportion-atage did not greatly improve the overall general trends in recent estimates of proportion-at-age in each region but did result in low predicted spawning biomass.
+Therefore, the final model was fit to the modelled survey proportion of biomass in each Biological Region, the modelled survey indices of abundance (NPUE) as used in the stock assessment, the estimated spawning biomass from 1888 to 1992 from the two long assessment models, and the estimated spawning biomass from the ensemble assessment from 1993-2019 with each given ad hoc weights of 1.0, 0.1, 0.4, and 0.4, respectively, in the joint likelihood.